Dacia Valent: Biography

 Following the dissolution of the PCI and its subsequent transformation into the Democratic Party of the Left, she decided not to join the new political entity but she rather chose to be enrolled in the Communist Refoundation Party.
 After some time she was expelled from the party for her declaration of admiration to the former neo-fascist politician Gianfranco Fini, leader of right-wing party Alleanza Nazionale.
 Dacia Valent tried unsuccessfully to run for a seat under the Alleanza Nazionale party, and finally was candidated to the European elections of 2004 with the list of Antonio Di Pietro getting 583 preferences without being elected.

 On 26 July 1992, Dacia Valent founded a non-governmental organization known as SCORE and was nominated Chairwoman of it.
 In 1995 as a member of that group, she supported the action of a group of Somali women who denounced requests for sexual favors by the CGIL trade union in exchange for concessions in the allocation of food, but the CGIL denied the circumstances and Dacia Valent was found guilty of defamation after a Court trial.
 In April 1995 she was arrested for the attempted murder of Luc Tchombé Mutshail, a citizen of Zaire with whom she had a child; Tchombé was injured by Valent with a knife during a fight.
 Later in 2002, she was sanctioned by the Italian Comptroller and Auditor General for improper administration of the money invested from the Italian Government into SCORE which was meant instead to be used to build temporary sojourn and assistance centres for illegal immigrants.
 For these reason she lost the opportunity to be nominated in the Berlusconi government as a Minister of Immigration.

 Later, after her supposed conversion to Islam, she founded an organization called Islamic Anti-Defamation League.
 Among its initiatives, the organization provided a telephone support and advisory service for Muslims who wished to report abuse issues based on religious discrimination.
 The toll free number, however, ceased to be operational shortly after.

 In November 2006, Dacia Valent was indicted for aiding and abetting in a robbery against a Polish immigrant who had turned to SCORE for help.

 In October 2007, she was sentenced to one year in jail and a 15,000 euro fine for defamation and threats against the former director of Telepadania.
 In October 2008, an article published on her personal blog, titled "Italians bastards, shitty Italians", which reportedly featured a number of derogatory comments against Italians (specified also as «whites and Christians») ignited some strong outrage from the press.

 In January 2010, she acquired the political portal Kilombo.org, an aggregator of blogs.

-In 2012, she underwent another Criminal Court trial for repeatingly defaming the Moroccan-born politician Souad Sbai and she was found guilty as charged.
+In 2012, she underwent another Criminal Court trial for repeatedly defaming the Moroccan-born politician Souad Sbai and she was found guilty as charged.

 On 22 January 2015, Dacia Valent died in Rome from a heart attack, while she was hospitalized for other health issues.